Salgado-Andres/Salgado-Information-Matrix/docs/wake_five_stack.md

 ---

+## 2. The Contradiction Field ($\psi^0$): Substrate of Potential

-The \(\psi^0\) field represents the distribution of symbolic contradictions across a domain.
+The $\psi^0$ field represents the distribution of symbolic contradictions across a domain.
 This includes feature conflicts, discontinuities, or logical tensions within a system.
 It is the substrate upon which emergence acts.

 - Defined over symbolic topologies (semantic, spatial, temporal)
 - Dense in instability, sparse in coherence